Guy Marchant must have had great success with his books, judging by the number of publishers who started issuing their versions of La Danse Macabre.

 |21.||Facsimile in pen-and-ink.
 Le roy mort (same as l'acteur.)
 Rev. Continuation of le roy mort; no cut.|

-The British Museum has a copy of the abovementioned book from 1500, which in 1820 was reprinted in London by Samuel and Richard Bentley.
-The print run was very modest: 25 copies on paper and 6 on vellum — and only eight of the woodcuts were reproduced.
+The British Museum owns the only existing copy of Nicole de la Barre's book, It was reprinted in 1820 in London by Samuel and Richard Bentley.
+The print run was very modest: 25 copies on paper and 6 on vellum — and only eight of the woodcuts were reproduced (see external link).

-The table shows how some of the woodcuts were reused to illustrate two or three dancers, and it wasn't always the same woodcuts that were reused in the 1500- and 1515-editions.
-Two woodcuts that apparently aren't to be found in any of the Parisian editions, but can be found in the Geneva- and Lyon-editions are the physician with his urine glass and the canon with his furcoat.
+The table shows how some of the woodcuts were reused to illustrate two or three dancers, Compared to the almost identical publications in Geneva and Lyon, woodcuts are lacking of the physician with his urine glass and the knight with sword.

 and the omission of some of the characters in preceding editions.